How to: Set up AWS PrivateLink

 3. Create an AWS PrivateLink service in Services Administration.

-4. Configure a Plug-In to call your AWS PrivateLink service.
+4. Configure a Plug-In component to call your AWS PrivateLink service.

 Adding an AWS PrivateLink Service in PrivateLink Administration (In Unqork)

-1. In the top-right of the Unqork Designer Platform, click the Settings drop-down.
+1. At the top right of the Unqork Designer Platform, click Settings.

 4. Click Add PrivateLink.

-5. In the PrivateLink Service Name field, enter the service name you copied in the Copy the AWS Endpoint Service Name section.
+5. In the PrivateLink Service Name field, enter the service name you copied in the Copy the AWS Endpoint Service Name section of this article.
 The entire service name is required.

 6. Click Add PrivateLink.